m4ttsch/omscs-notes-notes/computer-networks/traffic-engineering.md

 Modern data center network operators have observed that core links can carry as much as 200x the traffic carried by links towards the bottom of the hierarchy.

 ## Data Center Topologies
-The scale problem arises in data centers because there are tens of thousands of servers on a “flat” layer two topology.
+The scale problem arises in data centers because there are tens of thousands of servers on a "flat" layer two topology.

 Every server in the network has a topology-independent hardware address and so, by default, every switch in the topology has to store a forwarding table entry for every MAC address.

 One solution is to introduce **pods**.
-Each server in a pod is assigned a pseudo MAC address in addition to their “real” MAC address.
+Each server in a pod is assigned a pseudo MAC address in addition to their "real" MAC address.

 ![](https://assets.omscs.io/D553B797-DBA0-4DF8-9E37-543235BEE151.png)